Chart Color Schemes

 The level of cultural diversity witnessed in Shellharbour - Oak Flats was found to be above average when compared nationally for a number of language and cultural background related metrics

-Shellharbour-Oak Flats has a cultural diversity above average, with 20.6% of its population born overseas and 13.1% speaking a language other than English at home.
-Christianity is the main religion in Shellharbour-Oak Flats, making up 56.7% of the population, compared to 57.3% across Rest of NSW.
+Shellharbour-Oak Flats has a higher-than-average cultural diversity, with 20.6% of its population born overseas and 13.1% speaking a language other than English at home.
+Christianity is the predominant religion in Shellharbour-Oak Flats, accounting for 56.7% of people, compared to 57.3% across the Rest of NSW.
 The top three ancestry groups are English (27.8%), Australian (26.7%), and Other (7.1%).

 Frequently Asked Questions - Diversity